How VAT works

 How to claim VAT back?

-If a purchase is also for personal or private use, you can only reclaim the business proportion of the VAT.
+If a purchase is used partly for business and partly for private purposes, you can only reclaim the business proportion of the VAT.

 -